Instruction set architecture: Instruction encoding

 On traditional architectures, an instruction includes an opcode that specifies the operation to perform, such as add contents of memory to register—and zero or more operand specifiers, which may specify registers, memory locations, or literal data.
 The operand specifiers may have addressing modes determining their meaning or may be in fixed fields.
 In very long instruction word (VLIW) architectures, which include many microcode architectures, multiple simultaneous opcodes and operands are specified in a single instruction.

 Some exotic instruction sets do not have an opcode field, such as transport triggered architectures (TTA), only operand(s).

 Most stack machines have "0-operand" instruction sets in which arithmetic and logical operations lack any operand specifier fields; only instructions that push operands onto the evaluation stack or that pop operands from the stack into variables have operand specifiers.
 The instruction set carries out most ALU actions with postfix (reverse Polish notation) operations that work only on the expression stack, not on data registers or arbitrary main memory cells.
 This can be very convenient for compiling high-level languages, because most arithmetic expressions can be easily translated into postfix notation.

+Conditional instructions

 Conditional instructions often have a predicate field—a few bits that encode the specific condition to cause an operation to be performed rather than not performed.
 For example, a conditional branch instruction will transfer control if the condition is true, so that execution proceeds to a different part of the program, and not transfer control if the condition is false, so that execution continues sequentially.
 Some instruction sets also have conditional moves, so that the move will be executed, and the data stored in the target location, if the condition is true, and not executed, and the target location not modified, if the condition is false.
 Similarly, IBM z/Architecture has a conditional store instruction.
-A few instruction sets include a predicate field in every instruction; this is called branch predication.
+A few instruction sets include a predicate field in every instruction.
+Having predicates on instructions is called predication, and can include conditional-branches, such as bf on the SuperH.